 Child abuse means inflicting or causing physical or mental injury, harm or imminent danger to the physical or mental health or welfare of a child other than by accidental means, including abandonment, excessive or unreasonable corporal punishment, malnutrition or substantial risk thereof by reason of intentional or unintentional neglect, and the commission or allowing the commission of a sexual offense against a child as defined by law.

 According to the Child Welfare League of America, there were 992 victims of abuse or neglect in Wyoming in 2020, a rate of 7.5 per 1,000 children.
 This is a 1.5% increase since 2016.

 Who is a mandated reporter according to WY state requirements?

 Any person who suspects child abuse or neglect is a mandated reporter in Wyoming.

-How do I report child abuse in Wyoming?
+How do I report child or vulnerable adult abuse in Wyoming?

 To report child abuse or neglect, contact the county field office where the alleged abuse or neglect took/is taking place.

 Reports of vulnerable adult abuse should be made to your local Department of Family Services office by phone or in person or your local law enforcement agency.
 An on-call caseworker is available 24 hours a day.